-Coturn is a libre STUN and TURN server software that allows users of chat protocols (Such as XMPP and Matrix) to perform WebRTC voice and video calls despite them being behind NATs.
+Coturn is a libre STUN and TURN server software that allows users of internet applications or protocols (Such as XMPP and Matrix) to perform WebRTC voice and video calls despite them being behind NATs.

 Coturn is available in the Debian repositories: